ApploverSoftware/hack4future-silamiasta-android/README.md

 1. From class FragmentNameSubComponent cut Fragment.class and paste it in array of subcomponents in FragmentsInjectorFactories
 2. From class FragmentNameSubComponent cut code for binding and paste it to the class FragmentsInjectorFactories

-NOTE that presenter is being injected after onCreate (Activity), so use for example onStart to work with presenter
+NOTE that presenter is being injected after onCreate (Activity) or onCreateView (Fragment), so use for example onStart (Activity) or onResume (Fragment) to work with presenter

 To create DialogFragment using MVP, create Fragment (as above) and change name of extended class to MvpDialogFragment or MvpFullscreenDialogFragment